-3.22 Cod
+3.20 Cod

-- A. Minimum size: Twenty-two inches (22")

-- B. Maximum size: Twenty-eight inches (28")

-- C. Season and possession limit:

-- 1. January 1 through April 30: Five (5) fish per person per calendar day

-- 2. May 1 through July 31: Closed

-- 3. August 1 through December 31: Five (5) fish per person per calendar day
+- A. Minimum size: The minimum size in state waters is equal to the minimum size in federal waters, Outside Gulf of Maine (GOM) Regulated Mesh Area, as codified at 50 C.F.R. § 648.89(b). - B. Possession limit: The possession limit in state waters is equal to the possession limit in federal waters for Georges Bank (GB) Cod, as codified in 50 C.F.R. § 648.89(c).

-- A. Minimum size: Nineteen inches (19") - B. Fishing year: May 1 through April 30
+- A. Minimum size: Nineteen inches (19"). - B. Fishing year: The commercial Cod fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - 1.
+1,000 pounds per vessel per calendar day for any vessel fishing in state waters.
+The possession limit may be modified on the basis of a RI state water cod quota as set by DEM, which shall be equal to 1% of the federal

-- 1. One thousand (1,000) pounds per vessel per calendar day for any vessel fishing in State waters.
-The possession limit may be modified on the basis of a Rhode Island State water cod quota as set by DEM, which shall be equal to one percent (1%) of the Federal Georges Bank cod annual catch limit (ACL) for the given fishing year.
-When ninety percent (90%) of the State water quota has been harvested as determined by the DEM, the possession limit will decrease to seventy-five (75) pounds of cod per vessel per calendar day for the remainder of the fishing year. - 2.
-Vessels in possession of a Federal permit authorizing the commercial harvest of cod in Federal waters may harvest, possess, or land cod in State waters in the amount equal to the Federal Regulations
+Georges Bank cod annual catch limit (ACL) for the given fishing year.
+When 90% of the state water quota has been harvested as determined by the DEM, the possession limit will decrease to 75 pounds of cod per vessel per calendar day for the remainder of the fishing year.

+2. Vessels in possession of a federal permit authorizing the commercial harvest of cod in federal waters may harvest, possess, or land cod in state waters in the amount equal to the federal regulations.

-3.23 Haddock
+3.21 Haddock